Email marketing is one of the best ways to monetize your blog.

 The average email open rate across all industries is somewhere around 21%.

-But as a blogger, you should aim for an average email open rate of at least 25-30%.
-It is possible to attain this figure.
+However, as a blogger, you should aim for an average email open rate of at least 25-30%.
+This figure is achievable.

 According to my ConvertKit statistics, my average email open rate is 36%.